Preissmann's theorem: Flat torus theorem

-The Preissmann theorem may be viewed as a special case of the more powerful flat torus theorem obtained by Detlef Gromoll and Joseph Wolf, and independently by Blaine Lawson and Shing-Tung Yau.
+Preissmann's theorem may be viewed as a special case of the more powerful flat torus theorem obtained by Detlef Gromoll and Joseph A. Wolf, and independently by Blaine Lawson and Shing-Tung Yau.
 This establishes that, under nonpositivity of the sectional curvature, abelian subgroups of the fundamental group are represented by geometrically special submanifolds: totally geodesic isometric immersions of a flat torus.

 There is a well-developed theory of Alexandrov spaces which extends the theory of upper bounds on sectional curvature to the context of metric spaces.
-The flat torus theorem, along with the special case of the Preissmann theorem, can be put into this broader context.
+The flat torus theorem, along with the special case of Preissmann's theorem, can be put into this broader context.